yasinldev/violet-search/README.md

 <img src="resources/image/violet_ip.png"><br><br>
 > Note: This feature is in development and not default enabled.
 You can enable it in the `.env` file.

+## Tor Connection

+Violet allows you to search the Tor network.
+This means that you can search for websites that are only accessible through Tor.
+Violet uses the Tor frameworks to connect to the Tor network.
+This allows Violet to search the Tor network without having to install the Tor Browser Bundle.

+If you clicked any Tor URL in the search results, Violet will open modal and ask you if you want to open the URL in the Tor Browser Bundle.
+If you click yes, Violet will open the Tor Browser Bundle and load the URL.
+If you click no, Violet will open the URL in modal window.

+> *Warning 1* : This feature can be dangerous.
+If you click on a malicious Tor URL, you could be exposed to malware or other harmful content.
+Please use this feature at your own risk.

+> *Warning 2* : This feature can be slow.
+Because Violet has to connect to the Tor network, it can take a while for the search results to load.
+Please be patient.

 ## FAQ (Frequently Asked Questions)